 Not only does this help reduce response times by ordering emails in a manner that makes it infinitely easier and quicker to retrieve information and identify missed emails, it also improves service by enhancing your agents’ knowledge of the customer.
 It would also make the customer feel like that they are doing instant messaging with your support team, which is a huge plus to your customer satisfaction rate.

 Rather than having to piece together client information from emails scattered throughout a shared inbox, your support team has access to a complete and comprehensive picture of the customer and their inquiry.

 3. Automate your responses

-This is where automated responses can serve the customer best and elevate your customer service.
+This is where automated responses can be proven not a fad and be used to serve the customer best as well as elevate your customer service.
 Less than 10% of companies use autoresponders, but this simple technology can be used to let a customer know you have received their email and what they should expect to happen next.

 If you’re focused on reducing first-response rates, automated responses can be used in three main ways:

 - An immediate automated email for every inquiry received